Geneva, Switzerland, 26 August 2019

 The International Telecommunication Union (ITU)

-is organizing a workshop on Fintech Security which will take place on 26 August 2019 in ITU headquarters, in Geneva, Switzerland.
-The workshop will take place one day before the next ITU-T Study Group 17 meeting
+organized a workshop on Fintech Security which took place on 26 August 2019 in ITU headquarters, in Geneva, Switzerland.
+The workshop took place a day before the ITU-T Study Group 17 meeting

 Fintech refers to the use of ICT technologies across all financial service functions, for example, banking, payments and insurance, etc. Mobility and online payment are two main drivers for the Fintech innovation.

 Fintech represents the next wave of innovation for the financial service sector.
 Strong authentication technologies, emerging decentralized technologies like blockchain, analytical technologies for fraud detection and anti-money laundering compliance are changing digital financial services.
 Security and privacy aspects must be the top priority in order to build trust and confidence in Fintech services and applications and to protect financial infrastructure and customers.